hmwakeling/hmwakeling.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
+I am a postdoctoral research assistant in particle accelerator environmental sustainability for the John Adams Institute for Accelerator Science, University of Oxford.
+Joint collaboration with the ISIS Neutron and Muon Source at the Rutherford Appleton laboratory, UK.

+I spend the majority of my research time working on evaluating the environmental impact of proposed future upgrades to the ISIS project.
+This involves the environmental impact over its full lifetime, from construction to decommission.
+In this I identify the main sources of greenhouse gas emissions of key accelerator components, I assess the carbon footprint of proposed technologies, and I consider other environmental impacts such as a raw material extraction, transport, and impacts on biodiversity.

+I am also a member of the [sustainability in HECAP+ grassroots initiative](https://sustainable-hecap-plus.github.io/).

-A high energy particle physics Ph.D. candidate at McGill University, working remotely at the Belle II Collaboration, Tsukuba, Japan.
-Expected to defend thesis in January 2023.
+I completed my Ph.D. on high energy particle physics at McGill University, Montreal in 2023.
+I spent the majority of my time working remotely at the Belle II Collaboration, Japan.

 Summary
 -----
+* Postdoctoral Research: The environmental impact of particle accelerators.
 * Ph.D.
 Research: A decay with missing energy at the Belle II experiment (a $B$ Meson Factory), Tsukuba, Japan
 * Masters Research: Dark matter (axion & ALP) detection at the DEAP3600 detector, Sudbury, Canada
 * Extra-curricular interests: